cyprian-c/scale-pos/README.md

 ---

-Made with ❤️ by the scale-pos team
+Made with ❤️ by the Cyprian Ocharo & scale-pos team